 - Use a disinfectant on objects that many people frequently use or touch like doorknobs, keyboards, and telephones

-- If you have symptoms consistent with Coronavirus or COVID-19 specifically contact your doctor
+- If you have symptoms consistent with Coronavirus or COVID-19 specifically contact your doctor for further instructions

 Can my dog get COVID-19?